Rose family (Rosaceae)

 Cultivation: The preference is partial sun, moist to mesic conditions, and rich loamy soil.
 In areas that are too sunny and dry, the fruit may not develop properly without adequate rain.
 The canes also fail to set fruit if there is too much shade.

-Range & Habitat: Black Raspberry is common in central and northern Illinois, but somewhat less common in the southern area of the state (see Distribution Map).
+Range & Habitat: The native Black Raspberry is common in central and northern Illinois, but somewhat less common in the southern area of the state (see Distribution Map).
 Habitats include openings in deciduous woodlands, woodland borders, savannas, thickets, fence rows, overgrown vacant lots, powerline clearances in wooded areas, and partially shaded areas along buildings.
 Black Raspberry adapts well to human-related disturbance; it also occurs in higher quality natural areas.

 Faunal Associations: The nectar of the flowers attracts bees primarily, including honeybees, bumblebees, mason bees (Osmia spp.), leaf-cutting bees (Megachile spp.), cuckoo bees (Nomada spp.), Halictid bees, and Andrenid bees.
 The short-tongued bees also collect pollen from the flowers.
 Less often, small butterflies and skippers may visit the flowers for nectar.
 Because raspberries are economically important, insects that feed on the foliage, stems, and fruit are fairly well known.
 Insects that chew on the foliage or suck sap include caterpillars of various moths, spider mites and flea beetles, and leafhoppers.
 Insects that bore through canes or roots include the caterpillars of some moths and grubs of various wood-boring beetles (see the Insect Table for a listing of these species).
 The fruit of both raspberries and blackberries is an important source of food for many upland gamebirds and songbirds (see Bird Table).
 Raccoons, fox squirrels, and chipmunks occasionally eat the fruit, while rabbits and deer browse on the foliage and stems.

 Photographic Location: Along a fence row at the webmaster's apartment complex.